jadon6uwizeye/jadon6uwizeye/README.md

 - 👋 Hi, I’m @jadon6uwizeye
 - 👀 I’m interested in Fullstack development with Python-Django, Javscript, and Flutter among others
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently Working for Techaffinity as a full time software engineer and learning Machine learning
 - 💞️ I’m looking to collaborate on any project as work or help
 - 📫 How to reach me
   - 📫 email : jeandedieuuwizeye6@gmail.com